-The Coca-Cola/KAB Recycling Bin Grant program includes a dedicated opportunity for colleges and universities through a similar process to the Public Space grants.
+The Coca-Cola/KAB Recycling Bin Grant program includes a dedicated opportunity for both 2 year community colleges and 4 year colleges and universities through a similar process to the Public Space grants.
 Campuses will submit a proposal using a separate online application, requesting a specific style of bin and describing how they would be used.

 The collegiate grant program is a partnership between Coca-Cola, KAB and the College and University Recycling Coalition (CURC), a non-profit organization providing technical resources and networking opportunities to campus-based recycling and sustainability managers.